Business Customs

 Language

-The official language in Tunisia is Arabic, but French is widely spoken and serves as the language of commerce.
-An increasing number of Tunisians speak English, Italian, and/or German.
+The official language is Arabic, but French is widely spoken and serves as the language of commerce.
+An increasing number of Tunisians speak English, Italian, Spanish, and/or German.

 Health

 Except when specialized care is required, most illnesses can be treated locally.
-Private clinics in Tunis and other major urban centers feature Western-trained physicians, though increasing numbers of doctors have left the country in recent years due to the economic situation.
+Private clinics in Tunis and other major urban centers feature Western-trained physicians, though increasing numbers of doctors have left the country in recent years to earn more money abroad.
 However, Western-style trauma care is not available, and the number of intensive care units is limited.
 Food standards are fair, and potable water is available for 85.2% of the population.
 Bottled water is inexpensive and readily available.

 Local time, business hours, and holidays: